enp0s10-GH/dockerpuppet/README.md

 # dockerpuppet
 Dockerpuppet is a OpenSource Project, that creates an Docker Container and installs an puppetserver into this container.
-It's all automatic, so you only need to install docker.
+It's all automatic, so you only need to install docker and an Puppetagent, how to install an Puppet Agent?.

 ## Installation